LanguageBytes/Employee-Database--CMS-/README.md

 - Creating delete options
 - Creating more options for viewing the data
-- Refactoring the code, played with several structures, need to evaluate the best way and consistently stick to it.
+- Refactoring the code, played with several structures, need to get used to using functional loops, need to evaluate the best way and consistently stick to it.
 - Creating more functionality - being able to view and update more options

   ## License